ajay05meena/Trie-DataStructure/README.md

 so it is required less number of char and it takes less look up time also .

 I am going to first try to implement trie than will do many exercise upon the built tree.

+step: 1 I started with simple node class that have two class fields one holds the char of node(ex. 'a','b') and other one holds the list of childrens .
+In the node class also implemented print,add,count fun for basic utils of node class.

+step:2 I created another class trie that holds trie structure with node root.
+I started with one string.Adding one string is a very simple job just iterate through string and add char as child .
+But adding second string is a little complex